matteoferla/Replace-ligand/README.md

 The 3 letter code is a bit of a pain.
 It has to be untaken if PDB components are loaded (needed for ions, ATP etc.).
 Try 3 random letters: https://www.rcsb.org/ligand/WQU.
+An improvement could be adding in the saving of the multiconformer SDF a step to save only conformers with an RMSD from previously saved ones greater than 0.1.
+Also the conformer generation is slightly odd, namely using:

+    AllChem.EmbedMultipleConfs(probe,
+                               numConfs=100,
+                               forceTol=0.2,
+                               pruneRmsThresh=0.1)
+    AllChem.UFFOptimizeMoleculeConfs(probe)

+As opposed to using `params=AllChem.ETKDG()`.
+The reason for this is that I wanted to add some torsion in the ligand, even if it makes it unhappy.

 The second class, `LigandPoseReplacer`, inherits `LigandReplacer` and adds a few extra.
 Instead of `.replace(..)`, calling `.replace_to_pose(probe_name, probe_smiles, probe_resn)`